-- Bring student identification to exams. - Nothing is to be on/at one's desk during an exam except a pencil, an eraser, and the individual's student card. - Do not wear baseball caps to exams. - Do not bring music players, cell phones, or other electronic devices to exams. - To ensure fairness to all students, questions will not be answered during exams.
+- Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials - No other browsers or programs may be open while an exam is in progress. - To ensure fairness to all students, questions will not be answered during exams.